deepset-ai/haystack-home/README.md

-# Haystack Home
+# Haystack

-Haystack Home is built using [Hugo](https://github.com/gohugoio/hugo), a static website generator written in Go.
+This Haystack website is built using [Hugo](https://github.com/gohugoio/hugo), a static website generator written in Go.

 ## Contribute